kazichaska/cybersecurity-1/network/wireshark_analysis.md

 ----------------------------------------------------------------------------------------

-Let's break this down step by step so you can properly analyze the SYN scan and understand the results.

 ### **Step 1: Open the Packet Capture in Wireshark**
 1. Open **Wireshark** and load the `synscan.pcapng` or `synscandemo.pcapng` file.
 2. Start by applying a filter for **SYN packets**: